What Are the Preventive Measures for Dental Abrasion?

 When the lesion is within the enamel, no treatment is required.
 Adequate oral hygiene maintenance is sufficient.
 The other treatment options involve

-• Composite Resin Restoration: Composite resin fillings are considered to be the best treatment option for cervical abrasion.
-Where the composite is made up of plastic and a fine glass of distinct materials.
-As resin closely resembles the appearance of natural teeth and is superiorly esthetic.
-A composite restoration can continue for at least five years, and occasionally even longer.
-But still, a variety of factors can affect how long a composite filling lifespan like the chewing and biting pressures, bruxism, filling size, and position.
+• Composite Resin Restoration: Composite resin fillings are considered the best treatment option for cervical abrasion.
+The composite is made of plastic and a fine glass of distinct materials.
+Resin closely resembles the appearance of natural teeth and is superiorly esthetic.
+A composite restoration can continue for at least five years and occasionally even longer.
+But still, a variety of factors can affect how long a combined filling lifespan is, like the chewing and biting pressures, bruxism, filling size, and position.

-Other Treatments: Recession or other disorders affecting the gums are prevalent issues with dental abrasion.
-It is essential to initiate periodontal treatment and aesthetic surgery.
+• Other Treatments: Recession or other disorders affecting the gums are prevalent issues with dental abrasion.
+It is essential to initiate periodontal treatment and esthetic surgery.

 What Is the Difference Between Dental Abrasion and Erosion?

-Dental abrasion is caused by excessive force or constant contact from harsh brushes, whereas erosion is the consequence of a chemical wear process.
+Dental abrasion is caused by excessive force or constant contact from harsh brushes, whereas erosion results from a chemical wear process.
 Additionally, excessive use of acidic or sweetened foods and beverages, as well as the use of specific medications, can damage the enamel of teeth.
-On the other hand, abfraction is a symptom that frequently co-occurs with tooth abrasion which describes wear-related damage to the tooth's structure.
-This wedge-shaped notch on the gumline that exposes the tooth's root may potentially cause additional issues, such as sensitivity unless the inner portion of the tooth is left exposed.
+On the other hand, abstraction is a symptom that frequently co-occurs with tooth abrasion, which describes wear-related damage to the tooth's structure.
+This wedge-shaped notch on the gum line that exposes the tooth's root may cause additional issues, such as sensitivity unless the inner portion of the tooth is left exposed.

 Conclusion:

-Abrasion-related cervical loss may result in symptoms and effects including greater tooth sensitivity, increased plaque trapping that will cause periodontal disease and cavities, a decreased ability to use dental appliances like retainers and dentures, and eventually, it may be unattractive or aesthetically compromised.
-Hence these conditions can be treated with appropriate dental cement.
-According to studies resin-modified glass ionomer (RMGI), repair material is recommended in clinical settings since it functions well - provided aesthetics are not the priority when healing these lesions.
+Abrasion-related cervical loss may result in symptoms and effects, including greater tooth sensitivity, increased plaque trapping that will cause periodontal disease and cavities, a decreased ability to use dental appliances like retainers and dentures, and eventually, it may be unattractive or esthetically compromised.
+Hence, these conditions can be treated with appropriate dental cement.
+According to studies of resin-modified glass ionomer (RMGI), repair material is recommended in clinical settings since it functions well - provided esthetics are not the priority when healing these lesions.

 Frequently Asked Questions